Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Died May 9th 1904."

-Bridget and her elder sister Augusta were born in Hockliffe, Bedfordshire in 1821 and 1819 to Hervey Higgs and his wife Mary Ann Fogg.
-Sometime before 1871, Bridget and Augusta moved to Boyne Hill in Maidenhead Berkshire.
+Bridget and her elder sister Augusta were born in Hockliffe, Bedfordshire on 14th March 1821, and 1819 to Harvey Higgs, and his wife Mary Ann Fogg.

-It seems that the Higgs family were well to do, as throughout the census returns Bridget and Augusta's occupations are listed as fundholders, living off interest from investments, dividends and mortages.
-Both sisters remained spinsters, never marrying, and lived together until death seperated them.
-Bridget was the first to pass away in 1883.
-The Slough, Windsor and Eton Observer repoted,
+It seems that the Higgs family were well to do, as throughout the census returns Bridget and Augusta's occupations are listed as fundholders, living off interest from investments, dividends and mortgages.

 "Deaths